 A Word on Defined Benefit (Final Salary) Pensions

 The above comparison assumes that pensions are the type that received contributions and are invested in the stock markets by the pension holder and the accrued fund will be used to provide an income and/or be passed to future generations.
 Defined Benefit (or Final Salary pensions as they are also known) are the very attractive employer-sponsored pensions that provide a guaranteed, inflation-linked income for life with all the cost and risk borne by the company.

-It is possible to transfer the capital value of these funds to a private pension but as I explain in this video, there are many risks in doing so and for most people the downside of giving up a guaranteed income that will be payable for many decades is much greater than the benefit of taking the capital value on offer.
+It is possible to transfer the capital value of these funds to a private pension but as I explain in this article, there are many risks in doing so and for most people the downside of giving up a guaranteed income that will be payable for many decades is much greater than the benefit of taking the capital value on offer.

 If you are thinking about transferring any pensions none of the above factors should be taken in isolation.
 A thorough review of the advantages and disadvantage of transferring your pensions should be carried out and done in unison with a planning exercise to determine whether you are even on course to have enough retirement income when you need it by.
 Deciding to transfer your pensions without the context of knowing how much is enough is like moving the deckchairs around the Titanic: it may feel like you are doing something useful but it is ultimately futile.

 If you would like to consider your pension strategy contact me here: www.neliganfinancial.co.uk/contact-us.